AJMansfield/Intelligence-Core-Public/ag5.md

 --------

-At first Angela wasn't convinced that there was anything to worry about &mdash; she hadn't gone to any particular lengths to avoid attention since she'd arrived on Earth, and so far she'd been fine.
+At first, Angela wasn't convinced that there was anything to worry about &mdash; she hadn't gone to any particular lengths to avoid attention since she'd arrived on Earth, and so far she'd been fine.
 But after hearing from them examples of others who 4chan had taken an interest in, she realized it might be prudent to try to avoid notice, at least in the short term until things died down &mdash; apparently being stalked online was _never_ a good thing, _regardless_ of one's planet of origin.

 But Mike had another issue on his mind as well.
 "What are we going to do in two weeks for the expo?
-We _cannot_ afford to have nothing to show for or to the public we'll just be another failed 'free energy' kickstarter.
+We _cannot_ afford to have nothing to show for or to the public we'll just be another failed 'free energy' Kickstarter.
-We've already booked and paid for everything, and unless we can figure out how to make a new locator sigil that doesn't trigger an alien invasion &mdash; no offence &mdash; we _need_ to figure out something else we can show."
+We've already booked and paid for everything, and unless we can figure out how to make a new locator sigil that doesn't trigger an alien invasion &mdash; no offense &mdash; we _need_ to figure out something else we can show."

 "None taken," Angela replied.
 "I know a few basic sigils and some of the theory, but my specialty is medicine, not engineering.